 Program Details

-IGEL’s program is a hands-on experience that spans nine months and will take you to five different locales around Georgia.
+IGEL’s program is a hands-on experience that spans nine months and will take you to four different locales around Georgia.
 The program focuses on providing leaders with the deep knowledge, advanced skills, and expansive network needed to address Georgia’s environmental challenges now and in the future.

 Participants are proven leaders who represent Georgia’s economic, ethnic, geographic, and institutional diversity.
 It’s essential to represent a wide range of professions, interests, political perspectives, and experiences.